levibe/with-retry/README.md

 The repository includes two workflows:

 - **test.yml** - Runs on PRs and pushes to main: lint, typecheck, test, build
-- **publish.yml** - Runs on GitHub releases: validates version and publishes to GitHub Packages
+- **publish.yml** - Runs on version tag pushes: validates version and publishes to GitHub Packages

 ## Version History